qmk/qmk_firmware/docs/isp_flashing_guide.md

 # ISP Flashing Guide

-ISP Flashing (also known as ICSP flashing) is the process of programming the microcontroller directly.
-This allows you to replace the bootloader, or change the "fuses" on the controller (fuses control a number of hardware and software related functions, such as the speed of the controller, how it boots, and other options).
+ISP flashing (also known as ICSP flashing) is the process of programming a microcontroller directly.
+This allows you to replace the bootloader, or change the "fuses" on the controller, which control a number of hardware- and software-related functions, such as the speed of the controller, how it boots, and other options.

-The main use of ISP Flashing for QMK is flashing or replacing the bootlaoder on your AVR based controller (Pro Micros, or V-USB chips).
+The main use of ISP flashing for QMK is flashing or replacing the bootloader on your AVR-based controller (Pro Micros, or V-USB chips).

-?> This is only for programming AVR based boards, such as the Pro Micro or other ATMega controllers.
-It is not for ARM controllers, such as the Proton C.
+?> This is only for programming AVR based boards, such as the Pro Micro or other ATmega controllers.
+It is not for Arm controllers, such as the Proton C.

-## Corrupted bootloaders
+## Dealing with Corrupted Bootloaders

 If you're having trouble flashing/erasing your board, and running into cryptic error messages like any of the following for a DFU based controller: